-Description of Governance Mechanisms: Assurances received Weaknesses identified: Areas for improvement Evidence and documents that demonstrate compliance/good practice Induction programme A new induction process and booklet has been introduced during Officer training and development plans FY 2016/17.
-This has been tailor made to ESPO and includes an HR induction followed by a quarterly corporate induction meeting which provides an overall overview of ESPO, the departments, key priorities, Availability and communication of L&amp;D activities organisational values and behaviours along with the MTFS targets.
-Performance reviews of officers All staff are required to complete mandatory training and for new starters this is issued as part of the induction process.
-Workforce Planning • The Wellbeing Charter for ESPO commenced in FY 2016/17 to Member training and development support individuals in maintaining their own physical and mental wellbeing.
-This is led by the Health & Safety Advisor and the Employee Engagement Group provide strategic and operational direction.
-Regular Performance Development Reviews are undertaken throughout the organisation on a regular basis and are aligned to the ESPO strategy.
-Corporate Performance and Development Review (PDR) system in place to appraise the performance of all staff with completion rates monitored and reported.
-Managers at all grades assessed against behaviours which underpin the management competency framework.
-Performance management and reporting systems in place at various levels, allowing outcomes to be cascaded and linked to individual development plans. • Member meetings with Director on quarterly basis.
-Also Members are invited to ESPO to review the business and meet officers.
-Introductory briefings carried out for new members, with refresher insight days offered at regular intervals (normally coinciding with the on-site Management Committee meeting) A workforce strategy will be completed for FY 17-18 and will include a workforce plan which will align to an Organisational Development Plan to enhance the strategic allocation of resources, skills and development and plan for future requirements.
-Regular briefings and communications are in place so that all staff are kept informed of key operational, departmental and corporate objectives through the weekly staff update, Director's briefings, team meetings, Senior Officers Enabler's group and the Employee Engagement group.
-Constitution sets out ESPO's political structure and roles and responsibilities of the Committees, the Chief Officers and the rules under which they operate.
-There are specific job descriptions in place for all members of staff.
+- A new induction process and booklet has been introduced during FY 2016/17.
+This has been tailor made to ESPO and includes an HR induction followed by a quarterly corporate induction meeting which provides an overall overview of ESPO, the departments, key priorities, organisational values and behaviours along with the MTFS targets. - All staff are required to complete mandatory training and for new starters this is issued as part of the induction process. - The Wellbeing Charter for ESPO commenced in FY 2016/17 to support individuals in maintaining their own physical and mental wellbeing.
+This is led by the Health & Safety Advisor and the Employee Engagement Group provides strategic and operational direction. - Regular Performance Development Reviews are undertaken throughout the organisation on a regular basis and are aligned to the ESPO strategy. - Corporate Performance and Development Review (PDR) system in place to appraise the performance of all staff with completion rates monitored and reported.
+Managers at all grades assessed against behaviours which underpin the management competency framework. - Performance management and reporting systems in place at various levels, allowing outcomes to be cascaded and linked to individual development plans. - Continuous benchmarking carried out to improve reporting and performance at all levels. - Member meetings with Director on quarterly basis.
+Also Members are invited to ESPO to review the business and meet officers. - Introductory briefings carried out for new members, with refresher insight days offered at regular intervals (normally coinciding with the on-site Management Committee meeting). - A workforce strategy has been undertaken and agreed with the Leadership Team in February 2018.
+A workforce strategic implementation plan to underpin this is being designed for approval to enhance the strategic allocation of resources, skills and development and plan for future requirements. - ESPO is currently also in the process of designing a People Strategy. - Regular briefings and communications are in place so that all staff are kept informed of key operational, departmental and corporate objectives through the weekly staff update, Director's briefings, team meetings, Senior Officers Enabler's group and the Employee Engagement group. - Constitution sets out ESPO's political structure and roles and responsibilities of the Committees, the Chief Officers and the rules under which they operate.
+There are specific job descriptions in place for all members of staff. - Succession planning is reviewed for each service / department. - ESPO has a dedicated Health & Safety Advisor.